 It’s also important to understand that there’s no magic comment or phrase that will initiate the perfect dialogue or conversation with someone.
 Starting conversations isn’t complicated, but it takes a bit of creativity and persistence to get things going.
-Most of all, it’s important to have fun and keep the conversation light and engaging.

 1. “Tell Me About Yourself” to Break the Ice

 This conversation opener gives the other person the freedom to talk about anything they want without getting too personal.
 It’s a great way to find out what related or common interests somebody else has and whether or not they want to make conversation in the first place.

 Many people find this approach positive, as it gives them control over the conversation and allows them to answer however they please, without pressure or feeling like they have to answer a specific question.
 It’s often asked in a light-hearted way, so that it’s fun and friendly.

 Everyone has something to say, whether it’s about their favorite subject or personal ideas.
 Never miss an opportunity to talk about a mutual passion that can spark interesting dialogue and develop into friendship or something more.

 2. “Have you Done Anything Exciting Recently?”

 For some individuals, this is the chance to share their most recent vacation or share an extraordinary experience that they’ve been dying to talk about.
-It’s not too personal, though it gives the other person a creative way to share something about their life that could spark a funny conversation or establish common ground.
+It’s not too personal, though it gives the other person a creative way to share something about their life that can spark a funny conversation or establish common ground.

 Starting a conversation successfully is often as easy as showing genuine interest in a person and making eye contact.
 Some people are flattered that you want to get to know them, and they’ll gladly indulge an inquiry and want to talk.

-Make sure to ask follow up questions to demonstrate good listening skills, and acknowledge talking points during the dialogue.
-This could lead to a lot more creative conversation and establish a great relationship.
+Make sure to ask follow up questions to demonstrate active listening skills, and acknowledge talking points during the dialogue.
+This can lead to a lot more creative conversation and establish a great relationship.

 3. Ask Follow Up Questions to Curate Interest

-Ask a question related to a local sports team, for example, if the person is a hockey or football fan, or steer the conversation to music or live entertainment if that’s of interest.
+Ask a question related to a local favorite sports team, for example, if the person is a hockey or football fan, or steer the conversation to music or live entertainment if that’s of interest.

 Unless you know the individual very well, it’s best to avoid possible divisive topics, such as politics.
-However, in some cases, a person may “test” the waters and learn quickly that such items may be favorable, though it’s still best to proceed with caution.
+However, in some cases, a person may “test” the waters and learn quickly that such topics may be favorable, though it’s still best to proceed with caution.

 As a general rule, keep follow up questions positive and a means to get a dialogue going.
-Keep the discussion on point with any skills or related topics of interest, and you’ll find the discussion will flow effortlessly, like a conversation between close friends or colleagues.
+Keep the discussion on point with any skills or related topics of interest, and you’ll find the conversation flowing effortlessly, like a banter between close friends or colleagues.